Corrupteddisk/FurryFriend/README.md

 ## Overview

-Describe the overall purpose and scope of your project.
+Describe the overall purpose and scope of  project.
 Highlight any key features or functionalities.

 ## Client